-BERLIN (AP) — Thousands of bone fragments, which may include the remains of victims of Nazi crimes, were buried Thursday after they were found on a Berlin university campus where an institute for anthropology and eugenics was once located.
+Thousands of bone fragments, which may include the remains of victims of Nazi crimes, are buried today after they were found on a Berlin university campus where an institute for anthropology and eugenics was once located.

 Some 16,000 fragments were found on the campus of the Free University in excavations that started in 2015 after human and animal bones were discovered during restoration work.
 The site was once home to the Kaiser Wilhelm Institute of Anthropology, Human Heredity and Eugenics, which operated from 1927 until 1945.

-The university said that the recovered fragments are from “victims of crime contexts” that could include colonial-era events and Nazi crimes.
+The university says that the recovered fragments are from “victims of crime contexts,” including colonial-era killings, and some could belong to the victims of Nazi crimes.
 Researchers determined that the bones belonged to people of all age groups, male and female.

-The public burial with about 230 guests took place Thursday at the Waldfriedhof cemetery in the Berlin suburb of Dahlem, near the site where the remains were found.
+The public burial with about 230 guests takes place at the Waldfriedhof cemetery in the Berlin suburb of Dahlem, near the site where the remains were found.
 Five simple caskets were lowered into the ground by pallbearers.